 The grant park is a weekend destination for South Milwaukee residents.
 It has a beautiful clean beach and it’s not crowded.
 It also has a kids play area and picnic areas which makes it perfect to plan the fall picnic.
 Besides all this grant park is famous for seven bridges hiking trail.

 6. North Point Lighthouse

 This is the best lighthouse near Milwaukee.
 You can get a great view of Lake Michigan from the top of the lighthouse.
-It’s 74 feet tall and gives the 360-degree view of the area.
-This lighthouse is open only on weekend from 1 pm to 4 pm.
-They also provide private and group tours if you are interested otherwise breathtaking view and a popular destination for fall.
+It’s 74 feet tall and gives a 360-degree view of the area.
+This lighthouse is open only on the weekend from 1 pm to 4 pm.
+They also provide private and group tours if you are interested in otherwise a breathtaking view and a popular destination for fall.